usnistgov/REFPROP-docs/doc/DLL/legacy.rst

         :vf=0,ityp=0,1: Dew phase inputs, state in equilibrium returned in Dy and y
         :vf=1,ityp=0,1: Liquid phase inputs, state in equilibrium returned in Dx and x
-        :vf=0,ityp=6: Inputs are returned in Dx and the x array
+        :vf=0,ityp=6: Inputs are returned in Dx and the x array Outputs are returned in Dy and the y array
+        :vf=1,ityp=6: Inputs are returned in Dy and the y array Outputs are returned in Dx and the x array

         ``ipv`` flags